Margery

-Margery is a heavily buffered, lightly populated hamlet in the Reigate and Banstead district, in the English county of Surrey.
+Margery is a heavily buffered, lightly populated hamlet in the Reigate and Banstead district in the English county of Surrey.
 It sits on the North Downs, is bordered by the London Orbital Motorway, at a lower altitude, and its predominant land use is agriculture.

 History

-This area was formerly very far from drinking water sources, being on Banstead Commons (also known as Banstead Downs), so was a lightly laboured hill farming settlement.
+This area was formerly very far from drinking water sources, being on Banstead Commons (also known as Banstead Downs), so it was a lightly laboured hill farming settlement.
 The history of its importance to the national economy is that of its feudal centre, Banstead, which gave much wealth to its lord of the manor, particularly to the King's consort, who had it exploited by tenant farmers for more than two centuries as part of its wide Commons/Downs, spanning here the widest part of the chalky, grassy North Downs.
-The high quality of the wool is shown by a petition of the Commons in 1454, in which they prayed that a sack of wool of the growth of Banstead Down might not be sold under £5, when the price of such wool was "greatly decayed".
-The reputation of Banstead Downs for sheep is referred to by Pope in the Imitations of Horace, and by others.
+The high quality of the wool is shown by a petition of the Commons in 1454, in which they prayed that a sack of wool of the growth of Banstead Down might not be sold under £5 when the price of such wool was "greatly decayed".
+The reputation of Banstead Downs for sheep is referred to by Pope in the Imitations of Horace.

-After the English Restoration the Merland and Buckle families held the manor, removed to Nork House, which has become the suburb of Banstead simply known as Nork, until 1847, when in times of historically low wool prices, it was bought by the 4th Earl of Egmont.
+After the English Restoration, the Merland and Buckle families held the manor, removed to Nork House, which has become the suburb of Banstead simply known as Nork.
+This was until 1847 when in times of historically low wool prices, it was bought by the 4th Earl of Egmont.

+In 1885, the Margery Mission Hall was set up by Reigate Congregational Church in the hamlet on Mint Lane.
+It is now a private residence.